Tesla, Inc. (TSLA) Stock Analysis

 What has driven TSLA's recent stock price performance?

 Tesla, Inc. (TSLA) moves on earnings results, analyst revisions, sector rotation, and market sentiment.
-Notable catalyst: Leading brand in the electric vehicle market.
+Notable catalyst: Established brand recognition in electric vehicles.
 See the News tab for the latest drivers.
 Past performance does not predict future results.

 Should investors consider TSLA overvalued or undervalued right now?